cg-tuwien/VulkanLaunchpadStarter/README.md

     - Option 2: Execute `cmake -H. -B_project -G "Xcode" -DCMAKE_INSTALL_PREFIX="_install"` from the terminal.
   - CMake Gui Option
     - Open the CMake Gui and specify the workspace root directory as the source directory.
 Specify a folder into which the generated project files should be stored.
 Click `Configure`, select Xcode as the Generator and press `Done`.
 After completion, press `Generate`.
 - Open `VulkanLaunchpadStarter.xcodeproj` with Xcode.
-The file should be located in the folder into which the project files were generated!
+The file should be located in the folder into which the project files were generated.

 ## Troubleshooting